ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 ### Test instances and staging environments

-Another architecture decision related to a package deletion policy is the use of a seperate test instance or a staging environment.
+Another architecture decision related to a package deletion policy is the use of a separate test instance or a staging environment.

-For example PyPI maintains [TestPyPI](https://test.pypi.org/) to allows users to try distribution tools and processes without affecting the real PyPI.
+For example PyPI maintains [TestPyPI](https://test.pypi.org/) to allow users to try distribution tools and processes without affecting the real PyPI.
 A test instance does not necessarily eliminate the need for a package deletion policy because mistakes can still be made, but it does allow for users to experiment without leaving junk packages on the main instance.

 ## Deletion alternatives

 There are a number of reasons that a person would want to delete a package.
 Package deletion is a good solution for some of those reasons (publishing the wrong package, making a typo, experimenting with the package manager), but not necessarily for others.

 What if a package (or version series) is no longer in active development?
 What if a specific version has a security issue?
-In these cases community should be informed of the issues, and possibly prevented from using a specific version, but deleting the package outright is not a tenable solution.
+In these cases, the community should be informed of the issues, and possibly prevented from using a specific version, but deleting the package outright is not a tenable solution.
 So what can package managers do in these cases?

 ### Yanking

 "Yanking" refers to soft deleting a compromised package version.
 The version still exists, but by marking the version as yanked, installers will ignore the version unless it is the only release that matches a version specifier.
 If the yanked version is explicitly required, it will be installed and will not break the build.
-Mainters should consider yanking a release if it is broken, unstable, or contains a very severe vulnerability.
+Maintainers should consider yanking a release if it is broken, unstable, or contains a very severe vulnerability.
 Yanking will not completely guarantee that no one is using the compromised version, but it will reduce the prevalence of the corrupted version.
-If an ecosytem allows for version yanking, it is best practice to also allow maintainers to provide a reason.
+If an ecosystem allows for version yanking, it is best practice to also allow maintainers to provide a reason.
 Users who are explicitly requiring the yanked version can then appropriately prioritize moving to a non-yanked version.

 Some version yanking policies use slightly different terminology but are functionally very similar.
 For example, Go uses the term "retract" and the retract directive can indicate that a package version (or version range) should not be used.